hackebrot/pytest-emoji/README.rst

 This plugin adds a ``--emoji`` CLI flag to pytest, which replaces the test result indicator to emojis, both for *normal* and *verbose* mode.

+- 😃 / PASSED 😃 for passed tests
+- 😰 / FAILED 😰 for failed tests
+- 😞 / xfail 😞 for xfailed tests
+- 😲 / XPASS 😲 for xpassed tests
+- 🙄 / SKIPPED 🙄 for skipped tests
+- 😡 / ERROR 😡 for tests with errors

 Normal mode:

 ``$ pytest --emoji``